 When a piece of equipment or a system includes multiple motors (e.g. an AHU with a supply and a return fan), provide a VFD for each motor.
-Do not control multiple motors with the same VFD.
+Controlling multiple motors with the same VFD is discouraged; exceptions may be made when a common VFD serves multiple directdrive fan array motors.
+Consult with the U-M Design Manager.